meitar/mailchimp-user-sync/readme.txt

 Yes, you can.
 The plugin registers two [WP CLI](http://wp-cli.org/) commands.

 `
-wp mailchimp-sync sync-all 							# synchronize all users wp mailchimp-sync sync-all --role=administrator 	# synchronize all users with "administrator" role wp mailchimp-sync sync-user $user_id	 			# synchronize the user specified by the given ID `
+wp mailchimp-sync all 							# synchronize all users wp mailchimp-sync all --role=administrator 	# synchronize all users with "administrator" role wp mailchimp-sync user $user_id	 			# synchronize the user specified by the given ID `

 This is especially useful for synchronising a huge amount of users.